GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

 ## Deploy Maxengine Server and HTTP Server

 Next, deploy a Maxengine server hosting the Gemma-7b model.
 You can use the provided Maxengine server and HTTP server images already in `deployment.yaml` or [build your own](#build-and-upload-maxengine-server-image).
-Depending on your needs and constraints you can select to deploy your Maxengine server either via Terraform or via Kubectl.
+Depending on your needs and constraints you can elect to deploy either via Terraform or via Kubectl.

 ### Deploy via Kubectl